Passenger Capacity Rules for Yachts

 Motor Yachts: 6,8,10 & 12 passenger capacities on motor yachts are widely available in the Caribbean and The Bahamas.

-Some boats have a COI, or Certificate of Inspection, from the Coast Guard that allows them to have more than 12 passengers.
-Obtaining a COI is a lengthy and expensive process, often taking years and thousands of dollars.
-It is difficult for common recreational charter vessels to obtain a COI.
+Some boats, for example, have a COI, or Certificate of Inspection, from the Coast Guard, which allows them to carry more than 12 passengers.
+However, obtaining a COI is a lengthy and expensive process, often taking years and costing thousands of dollars.
+Consequently, it is difficult for common recreational charter vessels to obtain a COI.
+Meanwhile, charter vessels overseas are governed by international maritime law, which may allow charters of more than 12 guests sleeping if the yacht is specifically built to accommodate them.
+You might wonder,

-Some may ask why can’t I find a Charter Yacht that accepts more then 12 passengers?
+why can’t I find a charter yacht that accepts more than 12 passengers?

 It is common to find vessels in the Mediterranean that carry more than 12 Guests.